Xunnamius/msft-todo-backup/README.md

 #### Automatic Backups

-Once `msft-todo-backup authenticate` has been run successfully at least once, backups can be performed automatically in the background without you having to do anything.
+Once `msft-todo-backup authenticate` has been run successfully at least once, and your access/refresh tokens have not expired, backups can be performed automatically in the background without you having to do anything.
 For example, to backup your Microsoft Todo tasks once a day, you can run `msft-todo-backup backup --keep-num-backups 5` as a [daily cron][3] (Linux) or via the [task scheduler][4] (Windows).

 ### Restoring Lists